Marconiusiii/rollWithIt-typing/README.md

 	- Error key reporting
 - Keyboard-first interaction
 - Screen reader–friendly semantics
-- No reliance on ARIA where native semantics suffice

 ## Accessibility

 Accessibility is a core design goal, not an afterthought.